ddmitov/perl-executing-browser/doc/CONSTANTS.md

 ## Files and Folders

-PEB is created to work from any directory without installation and all paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation. ``{PEB_executable_directory}`` may contain a C++ PEB executable or a Linux [AppImage](https://appimage.org/) with a PEB executable and its Qt libraries all packed in a single file.
-All names of PEB files and folders are hard-coded in C++ code and they are case-sensitive.
+PEB is created to work from any directory without installation and all paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation.
+All names of PEB files and folders are hard-coded in C++ code.

 A typical ``{PEB_executable_directory}`` looks like this: